Court of Protection

 expertise & Experience

-Sophia has been involved in medical and welfare cases involving a wide range of issues.
-She has experience of complex capacity issues including capacity to marry or consent to sexual relations, in some cases involving groups of young learning disabled women who have been targeted and exploited by male gangs.
-She has also advised on cases where an individual has capacity but is vulnerable and the inherent jurisdiction of the High Court has been invoked to allow them to make decisions free from influence.
+Sophia has particular experience of complex capacity issues including capacity to marry or consent to sexual relations, in some cases involving groups of young learning disabled women who have been targeted and exploited by male gangs.
+She has also acted in cases where an individual has capacity but is vulnerable and the inherent jurisdiction of the High Court has been invoked.

 Cases and work of note

-Cheshire & Wirral NHS Trust v Z: Sophia was instructed by the Official Solicitor on behalf of a woman with chronic and severe anorexia (‘Z’), on an application by the Cheshire & Wirral Partnership NHS Foundation Trust.
+Cheshire & Wirral Partnership NHS Foundation Trust v Z EWCOP 56: Sophia was instructed by the Official Solicitor on behalf of a woman with chronic and severe anorexia (‘Z’), on an application by the Cheshire & Wirral Partnership NHS Foundation Trust.
 Z had suffered from anorexia since she was 15, and was now in her 40s.

-Sophia was instructed on an emergency application to carry out an operation on a woman who had made a dramatic suicide attempt and urgently required surgery: Re HN (Out of Hours Application) EWCOP 43.
+Re HN (Out of Hours Application) EWCOP 43: Sophia was instructed on an emergency application to carry out an operation on a woman who had made a dramatic suicide attempt and urgently required surgery.

 Whilst at the Official Solicitor’s office, Sophia had conduct of several cases of lasting significance including: